ALS 333: Pharmaceutical Development

 Aulton's Pharmaceuticals, The Design and Manufacture of Medicines.
 3rdedition.
 2007, Michael E. Aulton, Published by Churchill Livingston - Elsevier.

 - Descriptions of Biological Drugs and Traditional Drugs

 - Active Pharmaceutical Ingredients (API), GRAS excipients, Pharmacopeia

 - GMP, Contract Manufacturing

 - Regulatory Applications: NDA, ANDA, BLA, and CTE

 - Drug delivery systems (oral, pulmonary, injectable, needle-less injectors, device based)

 After completing this course, students should have

-(2) Comprehension of the methodologies used in the discovery, preclinical development, formulation, clinical characterization, and manufacturing of drugs;
+(3) Comprehension of the methodologies used in preclinical development, formulation, clinical characterization, and manufacturing of drugs.

 (4) A broad overview of improved outcome products for therapies utilizing drug delivery systems.